Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 ## Initial Findings
 - **Quality Assessment Criteria**: The specifications document outlines key deliverables and quality metrics, including narrative engagement, technical accuracy, character development, and thematic clarity.
 - **Style Guide Insights**: The style guide emphasizes the importance of technical accuracy, consistency, and narrative engagement, providing a framework for evaluating the project.
+- **Quality Assessment Criteria**: The specifications document outlines key deliverables and quality metrics, including narrative engagement, technical accuracy, character development, and thematic clarity.
+- **Style Guide Insights**: The style guide emphasizes the importance of technical accuracy, consistency, and narrative engagement, providing a framework for evaluating the project.

 ## Findings from Initial Assessment
 - **Specifications Review**: The specifications document outlines key deliverables and quality metrics, but lacks a dedicated section for quality assessment criteria.